-There's a looong list of companies that have fessed up to data breaches.
-This isn’t just bad press for them.
-If hackers get access to your financial data or personal data (think: account passwords, your birthday, your phone number, etc.), it’s potentially bad for your bank account.
+Hide your passwords.
+Hide your pins.
+Scammers have hit the gov, fraudulently collecting unemployment benefits.
+And major companies, with T-Mobile being the most recent to investigate a data breach.
+Which isn’t just bad for them.
+If hackers get access to your financial or personal data – think: account passwords, your birthday, your phone number, etc. – it’s potentially bad for your bank account.
 And it can take a while to unwind the damage.

 Related: Online Security, Skimm'd

 Keep a close eye on your bank statements.
 And jump on any sketchy activity.
-Banks have protections in place to refund fraudulent charges...if you tell them ASAP.
+Banks have protections in place to refund fraudulent charges, if you tell them ASAP.

-If you think you’ve been affected by a data breach, act fast.
+If you think you’ve been affected by a data breach or scam, act fast.
 A little legwork now can help you avoid bigger financial headaches later.
 And don’t forget that hackers may play the long game.
-Just because you don’t see any fraudulent activity right after a breach doesn’t mean you won’t ever.
-Make a habit out of scanning your accounts for at least a few months.
+Just because you don’t see any fraudulent activity right away doesn’t mean you won’t ever.
+Make a habit of scanning your accounts for at least a few months following a breach.

 Say ‘hi’ to our weekly newsletter.
 Every Friday, we break down the news and info you need to make smarter money decisions.

-Skimm'd by: Ivana Pino, Stacy Rapacon, and Elyse Steinhaus
+Skimm'd by: Ivana Pino, Stacy Rapacon, Casey Bond, and Elyse Steinhaus